MelJan/PyDeep/docs/tutorials/ICA_2D_example.rst

    :alt: Examples of mixing matrix 2D in whitened space

 Visualization of the whitened data with the ICA projection matrix, that is the estimation of the whitened mixing matrix.
 Note that ICA is invariant to sign flips of the sources.
-Thus the columns of the estimated mixing matrix are most likely a permutation of the columns of the original mixing matrix's and can also be a 180 degrees rotated version (original vector multiplied by -1).
+The columns of the estimated mixing matrix are most likely a permutation of the columns of the original mixing matrix and can also be a 180 degrees rotated version (original vector multiplied by -1).

 .. image:: images/ICA_2D_estimate_whitened.png
    :scale: 75 %